 Bhaktapur city: Protected as a UNESCO world heritage site, Bhaktapur is the third major town of the valley.
 The city is one of the most charming architecture showpieces as it highlights the ancient monuments like The Golden Gate, Statues of Lions etc.

-Apart from visiting above mentioned sites, we will also visit many other monuments like Bouddhanath, Budhanilkantha, Changunarayan which carries historic and cultural importance.
-Having said this, to really feel the soul of the city we recommend you take a walk through the backstreets, where the capital’s timeless cultural and artistic heritage reveals itself in hidden temples, yards full of chillies and rice and tiny hobbit-sized shops.
+Apart from visiting above mentioned sites, you can also visit many other monuments like Bouddhanath and Changunarayan which carries historic and cultural importance.
+Having said this, to really feel the soul of the city we recommend you take a walk through the backstreets, where the capital’s timeless cultural and artistic heritage reveals itself in hidden temples, yards full of chilies and rice and tiny hobbit-sized shops.